crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 The patch detects your Rails version and calculates the right pool size automatically.

+The benchmarks below use two pool policies.
+The primary Solid Queue comparison deliberately gives both modes the same pool, `DB_POOL = concurrency + 5` per worker process, so it measures the executor instead of measuring pool starvation.
+The stress suite uses mode-specific pools to show the operational failure envelope under higher connection demand.

 ## The benchmarks

-I benchmarked four workloads across every combination of concurrency (5 to 100), process count (1, 2, 6), and execution mode.
-Five runs each, median reported, total concurrency capped at 60 to keep things fair.
+I reran the benchmark suite on April 28, 2026.
+The headline Solid Queue comparison covers four workloads across per-process concurrency 5, 10, 25, 50, and 100; process counts 1, 2, and 6; and both execution modes.
+Three runs per cell, median real run reported, with total concurrency capped at 60 so the main comparison stays about executor behavior.

 The workloads: